The Emergency (Ireland): Relations with Germany

 The British also had a plan to occupy the entire island as a response to any attempted German invasion.
 They had always sought to privately reassure de Valera that any invasion by their troops would be by invitation only.
 This scheme was titled Plan W and intricate details were worked out with the Irish government and military over how to react to a German invasion.
 The Irish military shared details of their defences and military capabilities with the British and troops stationed in Northern Ireland.
 The reassurances from the British did not altogether console de Valera however, and he was frequently suspicious, while German forces still threatened Britain, that the British might invade the territory of the State.
 He did not know that the Prime Minister of Northern Ireland, Craigavon, was urging London to seize the port at Cobh, or that attempts had been made to split the consensus over the Neutrality policy.
 Concessions such as relaxing of the claim on Lough Swilly to allow British navy and air force patrols did go some way to easing the tension.
 As the war turned against Nazi Germany in their eastern campaign, and as the Abwehr became less and less effective, around 1943–1944, operations in the island of Ireland ceased to be of interest to the German Government and military and therefore the British.
 Overall, during the period the focus of de Valera was maintaining Irish neutrality.
 The Irish authorities' pursuit of an aggressive campaign of internment against the IRA, including raising the Local Security Force (LSF), executions, and aggressive action by Irish Military Intelligence (G2) meant that the activities of the German Legation in Dublin were supervised closely and attempts to infiltrate spies into the country were quickly discovered.

 On the occasion of the death of Adolf Hitler, de Valera paid a controversial visit to Hempel to express sympathy with the German people over the death of the Führer.
 This action has been defended as proper given the state's neutrality.
 Sir John Maffey, the British Representative, commented that de Valera's actions were "unwise but mathematically consistent".
-Douglas Hyde, Ireland's president, also sent condolences, an action which enraged the United States minister as no similar action had taken place on the death of President Franklin D. Roosevelt or the former British Prime Minister David Lloyd George.
+Douglas Hyde, Ireland's president, also sent condolences, an action which enraged the United States minister as no similar action had taken place on the deaths of President Franklin D. Roosevelt or the former British Prime Minister David Lloyd George.